Instructors

 Core Instructors

-• Jeff Ochester (Bujinkan Daishihan) is a volunteer instructor at the Dayton Bujinkan Dojo.
+Jeff Ochester (Bujinkan Daishihan) is a volunteer instructor at the Dayton Bujinkan Dojo.
 He began his Bujinkan training in Dayton, Ohio, in 1992, primarily studying with Kurt Rittenhouse, Dan Klug, and Sean Askew in the United States.
-Jeff has consistently visited Japan since 1997 to attend classes with senior Bujinkan instructors, including Hatsumi Soke, Nagato Daishihan, Noguchi Daishihan, and Someya Daishihan.
+Jeff has consistently visited Japan since 1997 to attend classes with senior Bujinkan instructors, including Hatsumi Soke, Nagato Daishihan, Noguchi Daishihan, Someya Daishihan, and others.
 His Bujinkan history include earning his Shodan in 1994, passing the Godan test under Hatsumi Soke at the Bujinkan Hombu in 1999, and receiving the following: Judan menkyo in 2004, the Jugodan menkyo in 2010, the Golden Dragon Award in 2011, the Shin Gi Tai Bufu Ikkan Award in 2013, the Yushuu Shihan menkyo in 2015, and the Daishihan menkyo in 2018.
-Jeff volunteers his time teaching adult classes on Wednesday nights and Saturdays, overseeing the Zenplanner student management portal and training curriculum, and is a co-owner of the Dayton Bujinkan Dojo.

-• Marty Dunsky (Bujinkan Daishihan) is a volunteer instructor at the Dayton Bujinkan Dojo, where he teaches both children and adults on Wednesdays.
+Marty Dunsky (Bujinkan Daishihan) is a volunteer instructor at the Dayton Bujinkan Dojo.
 Marty began his Bujinkan training in 1995 in Dayton, Ohio, studying under Kurt Rittenhouse, Dan Klug, and Sean Askew in the United States.
-His commitment to the art led him to begin visiting Japan in 1999 to train with senior Japanese Bujinkan instructors, including classes taught by Hatsumi Soke, Nagato Daishihan, Noguchi Daishihan, and Someya Daishihan.
+His commitment to the art led him to begin visiting Japan in 1999 to train with senior Japanese Bujinkan instructors, including classes taught by Hatsumi Soke, Nagato Daishihan, Noguchi Daishihan, Someya Daishihan, and others.
 His Bujinkan background includes passing the Godan test at the Bujinkan Hombu in 2003, and receiving the Golden Dragon Award (2011), the Shin Gi Tai Bufu Ikkan Award, the Yushuu Shihan menkyo, Judan menkyo, Jugodan menkyo, and Daishihan menkyo (2018).
-Marty is a co-owner and also oversees the dojo's facility management.

 In addition to being a co-owner serving as a volunteer fill-in instructor, Pam also manages the Tai Chi and Yoga programs, and oversees the financial administration of the Dayton Bujinkan Dojo.

-• David VandenBos (Bujinkan Shidoshi) is a volunteer instructor at the Dayton Bujinkan Dojo.
+David VandenBos (Bujinkan Shidoshi) is a volunteer instructor at the Dayton Bujinkan Dojo.
 His Bujinkan training began in Dayton, Ohio, in 2001, where he primarily studied under Jeff Ochester, Dan Klug, and Sean Askew.

-David is a co-owner and volunteers his time by managing the dojo and its large events, and he assists in class when needed.
+David is a co-owner of the Dayton Bujinkan Dojo.
+He volunteers his time by managing the dojo and its large events, and he assists in class when needed.

-• Charles Gelm (Bujinkan Daishihan) began his Bujinkan training in 1995 in Dayton, Ohio, and is a volunteer instructor at the Dayton Bujinkan Dojo.
-He primarily studied under Kurt Rittenhouse, Dan Klug, and Sean Askew in the United States before beginning regular trips to Japan in 2001 to train with senior Japanese instructors, including Hatsumi Soke, Nagato Daishihan, Noguchi Daishihan, and Someya Daishihan.
+Charles Gelm (Bujinkan Daishihan) began his Bujinkan training in 1995 in Dayton, Ohio.
+He primarily studied under Kurt Rittenhouse, Dan Klug, and Sean Askew in the United States before beginning regular trips to Japan in 2001 to train with senior Japanese instructors, including Hatsumi Soke, Nagato Daishihan, Noguchi Daishihan, Someya Daishihan, and others.
 Charles achieved the rank of Godan at the Bujinkan Hombu in 2007 and is the recipient of the Judan menkyo, the Jugodan menkyo (2021), and the Daishihan menkyo (2024).

-• Jess Attilli (Bujinkan Daishihan) began his Bujinkan training in 1995 and is now a volunteer instructor at the Dayton Bujinkan Dojo.
+Jess Attilli (Bujinkan Daishihan) began his Bujinkan training in 1995 and is now a volunteer instructor at the Dayton Bujinkan Dojo.
 For many years, he managed a private dojo from his residence, offering instruction to the local community.
 Since 2003, Jess has made regular visits to Japan to train with senior Japanese Bujinkan instructors, including classes taught by Hatsumi Soke, Nagato Daishihan, Noguchi Daishihan, Someya Daishihan, and others.
 He passed the Godan test at the Bujinkan Hombu in 2005 and has since been the recipient of the Judan menkyo, Jugodan menkyo, Shin Gi Tai Bufu Ikkan Award, Golden Dragon Award, Yushuu Shihan menkyo, and the rank of Daishihan menkyo.

 Outside of Bujinkan, Bob has earned a Kyosei rank in Tenshin Ryu Kenjutsu.